nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

 ## DateRangeOnOrAfter

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the lower bounds set to the lower bound of the precision and millisecond provided, and with no upper bound.
-You can use any of these precisions to control the bounds around the provided timestamp:
+You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-* millisecond
-* second
-* minute
-* hour
-* day
-* month
-* year

 - long -> DateRangeOnOrAfter(java.lang.String: precision) -> com.datastax.driver.dse.search.DateRange
-  - *ex:* `DateRangeOnOrAfter('millisecond')}`
+  - *example:* `DateRangeOnOrAfter('millisecond')}`
   - *Convert the incoming millisecond to an match any time on or after*
-  - *ex:* `DateRangeOnOrAfter('minute')}`
+  - *example:* `DateRangeOnOrAfter('minute')}`
   - *Convert the incoming millisecond to mach any time on or after the minute in which the millisecond falls*

 ## ToTimeUUIDMax